kgeis/OpenMetadata/openmetadata-docs/content/connectors/ingestion/workflows/data-quality/index.md

 ### Writing `TestCaseResults`
 Once you have your Test Case created you can write your results to it.
-You can use the following endpoint `/api/v1/testCase/{test FQN}/testCaseResult` using a PUT protocol to add Test Case Results.
+You can use the following endpoint `/api/v1/testCase/{test FQN}/testCaseResult` using the PUT method to add Test Case Results.
 You will need to pass the following data in the body your request at minimum.

 ```json
 {